AI-generated

 Doctrines

-• Reacquisition of Philippine Citizenship — Philippine citizenship may be reacquired by direct act of Congress, naturalization, or repatriation (CA No. 63, as amended by PD No. 725).
-A mere application for repatriation, even with a favorable recommendation, does not constitute reacquisition without official approval and completion of the process.
+• Reacquisition of Citizenship — Philippine citizenship may be reacquired only by: (1) direct act of Congress; (2) naturalization; or (3) repatriation under CA No. 63 and PD 725.
+A mere application for repatriation, without official approval by the proper authorities (Special Committee on Naturalization), does not amount to automatic reacquisition.

 Key Excerpts

-• "Whether or not the candidate whom the majority voted for can or cannot be installed, under no circumstances can a minority or defeated candidate be deemed elected to the office."
+• "A minority or defeated candidate cannot be deemed elected to the office."

 Precedents Cited

 • Labo v.
-Commission on Elections (176 SCRA 1 [1989]) — Served as the primary basis for Labo's disqualification in the present case, as it previously declared Labo not a Filipino citizen.
+Commission on Elections (176 SCRA 1 [1989]) — Prior decision declaring Labo not a citizen; controlling precedent binding the COMELEC.

 • Frivaldo v.
-Commission on Elections (174 SCRA 245 [1989]) — Cited to emphasize that election by the populace does not cure a candidate's ineligibility, particularly lack of citizenship.
+Commission on Elections (174 SCRA 245 [1989]) — Citizenship is an indispensable requirement for public office; electorate’s will cannot cure lack of citizenship.

 Provisions

 • Sec.
-39, Local Government Code (RA 7160) — Its provision requiring an elective local official to be a citizen of the Philippines was central to Labo's disqualification.
+39(a), Local Government Code — Requires elective local officials to be citizens of the Philippines.

 Notable Concurring Opinions